spike0en/pong_archive/README.md

 - SHA-1 hash of `<name>-FullOTA.zip` file has been provided.
 It is to be noted that the built-in NothingOS Offline Updater Tool autonomously verifies file integrity.
 It initiates the update process only if the file aligns with the hash values specified in `payload-properties.txt`, which is obtained during the creation of the update package.

+- It's important to note that full OTA packages may not be consistently available with every release.

 - For further inquiries, discussions, and engaging content, users are encouraged to explore the [Nothing Phone (2) Telegram Community](https://t.me/NothingPhone2)

 ## Fastboot Flashing